intermine/training-portal/content/contribution-guide/_index.md

 If you are new to GitHub, **[Open Source Guides](https://opensource.guide/how-to-contribute/#how-to-submit-a-contribution)** will help you quick start.

-## We use [GitHub Flow](https://guides.github.com/introduction/flow/index.html), so all code changes happen through pull requests
+## All code changes happen through pull requests
 Pull requests are the best way to propose changes to the codebase (we use [GitHub Flow](https://guides.github.com/introduction/flow/index.html)).
 We actively welcome your pull requests:

 1. Fork the repo and create your branch from `master`.